Visit the institution website for COVID‑19 updates

 This new Advanced Critical Care Practitioner (ACCP) course has been developed by King’s in response to the need for new practitoners as outlined by the Faculty of Intensive Care Medicine (FICM) to address the shortage of doctors in Intensive Care Units (ICU).

-- You will be studying at the No.1 Nursing Faculty in the UK and 2nd in the world (2019 QS World University Rankings).
+- You will be studying at the top nursing faculty in the UK, ranked second in the world (2020 QS World University Rankings).

 - Central location allows access to world leading clinical and academic resources.

 - Access to extracurricular seminars and lectures given by leaders in healthcare from around the world.

 - A multi-faculty environment drawing on clinical and academic expertise from a number of world leading faculties and hospitals providing an unparalleled inter-professional learning experience.

 - Located in the heart of London, across four of King’s Thames-side campuses (Waterloo, Strand, St Thomas’ and Guy’s) and the Denmark Hill Campus in South London.

 Course contact details